 In the Magistrates’ Court, if a person is found not guilty because of mental impairment, they must be discharged by the court.

-However, there is a risk that the Office of Public Prosecutions will try to get the matter heard in a higher court, where conditions can be placed on an order, or a custodial or non-custodial supervision order can be made.
+However, there is a risk that the Office of Public Prosecutions will attempt to have the matter heard in a higher court, where conditions can be placed on an order, or a custodial or non-custodial supervision order can be made.
 This is a serious risk, and there are important legal factors that must be considered in raising this defence in the higher courts.

-Where there is a connection between the doing of the act for which the person is charged and their mental impairment, then they may be eligible for a defence of mental impairment (s 20 CMIUTA).
+Where there is a connection between the action for which the person is charged and their mental impairment, they may be eligible for a defence of mental impairment (s 20 CMIUTA).
 If this defence is established, that person must be found not guilty because of mental impairment.

 If a report was not obtained as soon as possible, an offender with a disability could use the Charter – either section 8 or section 22 (the right to liberty and security).